Samir El-Khadem: Military career

 El-Khadem joined the Lebanese Military Academy in 1962 as a young cadet (ranking 2nd place in admission exams), and soon afterwards was selected to complete his training in France where he graduated from the Naval Academy of Brest in 1964 as a Naval Lieutenant and Engineer.

 During his military service, he assumed critical positions, notably, at the time of Lebanese Civil War.
 He was appointed during the tragic events striking Lebanon in the years 1975-76, as a liaison officer to control and supervise operations of the Lebanese Army liaison office located at the Museum area in Beirut.

 In 1977, and during President Elias Sarkis term, he was appointed at the Lebanese Intelligence Directorate to assume the post of Military Attachés Bureau Chief and also was assigned to head the strategic section at the Intelligence Directorate until 1982.

 In 1982, he was delegated by Army Command to follow Advanced Naval Command and Staff Studies in France for two years.
 Upon his return to Lebanon, he was appointed Deputy Commander of Naval Forces, Chief of Joint Naval Operations Center, and Instructor at the Command and Staff faculty, in the domains of intelligence, naval support, and supervision of officers’ research theses.

-On November 26, 1996 he was appointed as the 10th Commander of Lebanese Naval Forces.
-El-Khadem left the Navy Commandment on February 26, 1999 and was appointed at the Army Headquarters as Director of the Council of Strategic and Military Studies.
+On November 26, 1996, he was appointed as the 10th Commander of Lebanese Naval Forces.
+El-Khadem left the Navy Commandment on February 26, 1999, and was appointed at the Army Headquarters as director of the Council of Strategic and Military Studies.

 Education

 In 1980, he earned a master's degree in history from the Lebanese University.
-In June 1988, he received his P.H.
-D degree in History from the Lebanese University; its major topic revolved around “Commercial, Diplomatic and Human Relations Between Italian Cities and the Eastern Mediterranean Region” which was published in 1989.
+In June 1988, he received his Ph.D. degree in history from the Lebanese University; its major topic revolved around “Commercial, Diplomatic and Human Relations Between Italian Cities and the Eastern Mediterranean Region” which was published in 1989.